Katherine Freese: Contributions

 Freese has served on the board of the Kavli Institute for Theoretical Physics in Santa Barbara and the board of the Aspen Center for Physics.
-From 2008-2012 she was a councilor and member of the executive committee of the American Physical Society, and from 2005-2008 she was a member of the Astronomy and Astrophysics Advisory Committee (AAAC).
-Currently she serves on the board of the Oskar Klein Centre for Cosmoparticle Physics in Stockholm.
+From 2008 to 2012 she was a councilor and member of the executive committee of the American Physical Society, She has also served as a member of the board for the Oskar Klein Centre for Cosmoparticle Physics in Stockholm.

 Honors

 Freese was elected Fellow of the American Physical Society in 2009.
 She received a Simons Foundation Fellowship in Theoretical Physics in 2012.
-In September 2012, Freese was awarded an Honorary Doctorate (Honoris Causa) from the University of Stockholm.
+In September 2012, Freese was awarded an honorary doctorate (honoris causa) from the Stockholm University.
 She was awarded the 2019 Julius Edgar Lilienfeld Prize from the American Physical Society "For ground-breaking research at the interface of cosmology and particle physics, and her tireless efforts to communicate the excitement of physics to the general public."
 In 2021 she was awarded the University of Chicago Alumni Professional Achievement Award.
 In 2020 she was elected to the National Academy of Sciences.

 Personal life

-Freese was born in Freiburg, Germany, to Ernst Freese and Elisabeth Bautz Freese.
-At age nine months she emigrated to the United States.
-From her ten-year marriage to Fred Adams she has a son, Douglas Quincy Adams.
-Her brother Andrew Freese, deceased, was Chief of Neurosurgery at Brandywine Hospital, and performed the first surgery for gene therapy on humans.
-Her uncle Ekkehard Bautz, now retired, was a molecular biologist and chair of the Institute of Molecular Genetics at the University of Heidelberg.
-Her cousin Anja Freese, a German actor, currently resides in Los Angeles.
+Freese was born in Freiburg, Germany in 1957.
+She is the daughter of Dr. Elisabeth Bautz and Ernst Freese, a molecular biologist.
+Her brother, Andrew Freese, deceased, was Chief of Neurosurgery at Brandywine Hospital, and performed the first surgery for gene therapy on humans.